agavrel/42_CheatSheet/README.md

 ---
 ### Good practices

+Now some guidelines that should hopefully help your coding style

 #### Using structure for basic items

 If you are using coordinates it might be interesting to create a structure 'point' or 'coord'